tiiuae/ghaf/docs/style_guide.md

 Before you begin:

-* If you are new with Markdown, see [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
+* If you are new to Markdown, see [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
 * Since Ghaf documentation is built with mdBook, you can use [mdBook's team tutorial](https://rust-lang.github.io/mdBook/format/markdown.html) for general syntax as well:

   * Text and paragraphs